Fashion Outlets of Chicago: 2014–present: Operation and failed expansion

 Macerich proposed an expansion plan to extend the Fashion Outlets of Chicago in May 2015.
 Demolition for Rosemont Theatre and rebuilding it would be a possibility for the expansion plan due to the economic impact the mall had on the village of Rosemont, and the theater had struggled to compete with venues in Chicago.
 By 2018, 57.6 million tourists had visited the mall.
-Rosemont gave approval for the expansion on May 10, 2018, though, at the time, specific plans for the mall could not be shared as it was "too early in the process," though the expansion would increase size of the mall by 50% at a leasable retailer space of 225000 sqft.
+Rosemont gave approval for the expansion on May 10, 2018, though, at the time, specific plans for the mall could not be shared as it was "too early in the process", though the expansion would increase size of the mall by 50% at a leasable retailer space of 225000 sqft.
 The expansion was called off in late 2020 due to multiple factors, including the economic consequences caused by the COVID-19 pandemic.

-At around 7pm, a shooting occurred on March 25, 2022, which killed one man and a wounded one person.
+A shooting occurred on March 25, 2022, at around 7 pm, killing one man and wounding one person.
 Rosemont police referred to the incident as a targeted incident rather than a mass shooting, and said the suspect had fled and fled in a car with "other unknown suspects."
 The shooter was later arrested on March 30, 2022, and it was identified that the shooting had started as a conflict between two parties, which had involved both the shooter and the victim; the other person injured was an innocent bystander.